Prince-Bishopric of Münster: From bishop to prince-bishop

 The 12th century was marked by a considerable growth of the bishops' secular power.
+In 1173 the right of administering the city passed to the bishop and the cathedral chapter.
 Bishop Ludwig I, Count of Tecklenburg (1169–73), restored to the see the temporal jurisdiction over its domains previously exercised by the Counts of Tecklenburg.
 Hermann II, like his immediate predecessors, Frederick II, Count of Are (1152–68), and Ludwig I, was a partisan of Frederick Barbarossa.
 With the overthrow of Henry the Lion, Duke of Saxony, the last obstacle in the way of the complete sovereignty of the bishops was removed, and Hermann appears as a great feudatory of the empire.
 During the episcopate of his second successor, Dietrich III of Isenberg-Altena (1218–26), the position of the bishop as a prince of the empire was formally acknowledged in 1220 by Frederick II.
 Hermann II was the last bishop directly appointed by the emperor.
 Dissensions arose about the election of his successor, Otto I, Count of Oldenburg (1204–18), and Emperor Otto IV decreed that thenceforward the cathedral chapter alone should elect the bishop.
 The See of Cologne retained the right of confirmation, and the emperor that of investiture.
 The bishop's temporal authority was limited in important matters; particularly in taxation, the consent of representative bodies of his subjects was necessary.
 Among these, the cathedral chapter appears early in the 13th century; later, the lower nobility, and, lastly, the city of Münster.
 In course of time the cathedral chapter extended its rights by agreements made with bishops before election.